DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 If you don't have it already, create a StarfieldCustom.ini at: " C:\Users\UserName\Documents\My Games\Starfield" AND "Starfield\profiles\Default" in your MO2 directory. <br />
 Download the StarfieldCustom.ini file in this Github repository and replace yours.
 You can also find the file [here](https://drive.google.com/drive/folders/1WaVrlGY144bWFqygE4MVmQcPbBng-eS7?usp=sharing) <br />

-## **Experimental Mods:**<br />
+## **Experimental/Optional Mods:**<br />
-1. Starfield Ultimate Graphics with SSRTGI (Reshade): https://www.nexusmods.com/starfield/mods/1565?tab=files<br />
+1. For now, I am using Ultimate Graphic's paid Reshade which you can get from here: https://www.patreon.com/ultimategraphics/posts <br />
-   Idk much about reshade but this made my screen weird.
-If you have same issue, check all the Depth Buffer boxes in the Reshade Menu.
-You might still see the same issue in menus
+   If any of you know any free alternatives that look as good, please let me know in my discord :D

 ## **IN-GAME SETUP**<br />
 1.